Pavithra-Dharmaraj/america-bank-balance-dashboard/README.md

 7.white collar = CALCULATE([TOTAL BALANCE],'AmericaBankNew'[Job Classification]="white collar")

-#Charts Used
+# Charts Used

-----Cards to show the balance amount in dashboard----
+----Cards to show the balance amount in dashboard

 ----Column chart and Pie chart to show Total balance grouped by education